 Snorting Seroquel destroys the sustained-release properties of the medication and creates a euphoric high.
 The nasal passageways are highly vascularized and allow for drugs to quickly enter the bloodstream.

-Drug insufflation is a common method of abuse among individuals who abuse drugs such as cocaine, heroin, and methamphetamines.
+Drug insufflation is a common method of ingestion among individuals who abuse drugs such as cocaine, heroin, and methamphetamines.

 When someone snorts Seroquel, the powder travels from blood vessels in the nose directly to the heart and lungs, before being distributed to the rest of the body.